-- Find a tutor from the test prep companies.
-Students can also try to find a teacher from test prep companies to give one-on-one tutoring, but this option is not recommended since most companies discourage their teachers from giving one-on-one tutoring services.
+- Find a GRE tutor from the test prep companies.
+Students can also try to find a teacher from test prep companies to give one-on-one tutoring.
+Still, this option is not recommended since most companies discourage their teachers from giving one-on-one tutoring services.

 To find a good GRE tutor, students should consider the following criteria:

 - Consider the tutor’s experience in teaching.
 The tutor’s years of experience in test prepping is something that students should consider.

 - Find a GRE tutor who semi-regularly takes the GRE test.
 When a GRE tutor gains knowledge from experience, he or she will be much better than one who memorizes the recommendations of a test prep book.